cooperka/react-native-immutable-list-view/README.md

 containing the data you'd like to display. `ImmutableListView` will handle creating an efficient `dataSource` for you.

 Other than this small change, everything else will be exactly the same as `ListView`.
-An example is coming shortly.
+An example project is coming shortly.
+For now, you can check out the [tests](https://github.com/cooperka/react-native-immutable-list-view/tree/master/src/__tests__) to see how it's used.

 Note: Currently only `Map`s and `List`s are supported, but that will be fixed shortly.
 Feel free to submit a PR!